YASEENKHANO/YASEENKHANO/README.md

 - 🎓 Computer Science Graduate with expertise in **ASP.NET MVC**, **.NET Core**, and **React**.
 - 🌱 Always exploring new technologies to enhance my skill set.
 - A strong believer in the power of small steps leading to big changes.
-- 💬 Ask me about my project or your requirements.
+- 💬 Ask me about my projects or tell me your requirements.
 ---
 ## 📫 Let's Connect  / Reach me
 <div id="badges">